FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Introduction

 \item We present a numerical differentiation framework for constructing high-quality acceleration targets, combining FFT-based spectral differentiation with finite differences to balance accuracy and stability.

-\item We evaluate FNODE on a diverse set of multibody dynamics benchmarks, showing consistent improvements over baselines—including MBDNODEs, LSTMs, and FCNNs—in long-term prediction accuracy, out-of-distribution generalization, and computational efficiency.
+\item We evaluate FNODE on a diverse set of constrained multibody dynamics benchmarks, showing consistent improvements over baselines—including MBD-NODE, LSTMs, and FCNNs—in long-term prediction accuracy, out-of-distribution generalization, and computational efficiency.

 \item To support reproducibility, we provide an open-source implementation of FNODE together with benchmark problems, implementations of baseline methods, data generation tools, and evaluation protocols. \end{enumerate}